AAArena/First-Closed-Doors-Competition/developing/0-Setup.md

 ├── API-Keys                    # You will create this dir at same level as AACloud │   └── AABot.Poloniex.json     # Your Poloniex API Key (more on this further down this doc) │
-├── Connection-Strings          # You will create this dir at same level as AACloud │   └── Development
+├── Connection-Strings          # You will create this dir structure at same level as AACloud │   └── Develop
 │       ├─ .connstring          # Storage connection files to be supplied by Advanced Algos Ltd.
 │       └─ ...
 │